First Alert Forecast: We’re tracking more 90s, then a big temperature drop!

 COLUMBIA, S.C.
-(WIS) - We’re going to heat up even more before cooler weather settles in!
+(WIS) - We’re looking forward to much cooler weather by the weekend!

 First Alert Weather Headlines:

-· Warm conditions are expected tonight.
-Isolated showers are possible early.
-Lows will be in the 70s.
+· Expect warm, muggy conditions tonight.
+Lows will be in the 60s and 70s.

-· We’re tracking near-record high temperatures this week, with highs in the mid to upper 90s by the middle to end of the work week.
+· We’re tracking near-record high temperatures Wednesday through Friday.
+In fact, we’re forecasting highs in the mid to upper 90s.

-· A cold front sweeps through the area late this week, giving way to much cooler weather by next weekend.
+· A cold front sweeps through the area by Friday, giving way to much cooler weather by the weekend.
 Highs will drop into the 70s and 80s.

 First Alert Weather Story:

-As we move through your Monday night, we’ll see a few clouds.
-Isolated showers are possible early, but once we lose the heating of the day, the showers will dissipate.
-Low temperatures will be in the 70s.
+As we move through your Tuesday night, we’ll see mostly clear skies.
+It will be warm and muggy, with low temperatures will be in the 60s and 70s.

-We’re expecting highs in the 90s for most of the work week.
-In fact, temperatures could flirt with some records!

-On Tuesday, highs will be in the low 90s under partly cloudy skies.
-The current record high for Tuesday is 94 degrees set back in 1986.
+Get ready for the near-record high temperatures over the next few days.

-Highs will climb into the mid 90s Wednesday afternoon under mostly sunny skies.
+Highs will climb into the mid 90s Wednesday afternoon under a mix of sun and clouds.
 The current record high for Wednesday is 95 degrees set back in 1986.
 By Thursday, forecast highs could soar into the mid to upper 90s.
 The current record high for Thursday is 95 degrees set back in 1986 as well.
+And for Friday, we’re forecasting highs in the mid 90s under a mix of sun and clouds.
+A few isolated showers are possible (20%).
+The current record is 97 degrees set back in 1954.
 We’ll watch the thermometer for you.

-By the end of the week, a cold front will push through the Midlands.
+By Friday, a cold front will push through the Midlands.
 That front will usher in much cooler weather into the area.
 In fact, by this weekend, highs will drop into the upper 70s and lower 80s.
-A few isolated showers are also possible by Friday and Saturday.
-Rain chances are around 20% for now.
-Rain chances rise to 30% by Sunday.
+Again, a few isolated showers are possible by Friday as well as on Saturday and Sunday.
+Rain Rain chances rise to 30% early next week.

 We’re also keeping an eye on the tropics.
-Hurricane Lorenzo remains a powerful storm over the Atlantic Ocean.
+Hurricane Lorenzo remains a powerful storm over the open waters of the Atlantic Ocean.
 Lorenzo poses no threat to land at this time.

-Tonight: A Few Clouds.
-Isolated Shower Possible Early (20%).
-Warm.
-Lows in the lower 70s.
+Tonight: Mostly Clear.
+Warm and Muggy.
+Lows in the upper 60s and lower 70s.

 Wednesday: Mostly Sunny and Hot.
 Highs in the mid 90s.